Killer2OP/Task-traycer/README.md

 6. **Open your browser**
    Navigate to [http://localhost:3000](http://localhost:3000)

-   The application will automatically redirect to the dashboard (no login required for demo purposes).
+   The application will automatically redirect to the dashboard (demo mode with mock authentication).

 ### First Steps

 1. **Create your first project** using the "New Project" button
 2. **Add plans** to organize your tasks
 3. **Create tasks** with descriptions, priorities, and due dates
-4. **Track progress** by updating task status
-5. **Export plans** for AI integration or sharing
+4. **Set up AI agents** for automated task management
+5. **Track progress** using the analytics dashboard
+6. **Use project templates** for quick project setup
+7. **Manage collaborators** for team projects

 ## 🔧 API Endpoints